xXsteinXx/chara-analysis_at/index.md

 training_params = SFTConfig(
     output_dir='/content/drive/MyDrive/...', # depends on your working directory num_train_epochs = 3, # how many times the dataset is iterated over
-    learning_rate = 2e-4, # sets "step size" that models takes to adjust size of changes the model makes, can also be cosnidered the "loss" between given data and output (often best adjusted through trial and error) weight_decay = 0.001, # regularizes the parameters to avoid overfitting (output is simlar or the same as the training data) dataset_text_field = "text",
+    learning_rate = 2e-4, # sets "step size" that models takes to adjust size of changes the model makes, can also be considered the "loss" between given data and output (often best adjusted through trial and error) weight_decay = 0.001, # regularizes the parameters to avoid overfitting (output is simlar or the same as the training data) dataset_text_field = "text",
     report_to="none", # disables all logging (data collections of the training process)